sdsc-ordes/debates-ui/README.md

 This is the frontend for https://github.com/sdsc-ordes/political-debates-ui.
 The frontend is made in SvelteKit.
 It has two pages:
 - A search page to search in video transcripts on a Solr Instance
 - A videoplayer page where a video can be played along with transcript and speaker information that can be edited.
 The metadata of the video is retrieved form a mongo db.
-It is planned but not yet implemented to store the updated metadata as a new version back to the mongodb.
+- There is an edit route: `/edit`: going on that route allows to switch into edit mode and edit the video metadata and spreaker information

 ## Technology